Network-Sec/CC-Search/README.md

 # CC-Search
 Simple Common Crawl Web Archive search tool - intended to keep it simple and flexible: Do it in code == do it fast and precise.

+`If you want to search for passwords etc. you need to download the WARC files called cdx-00000.gz` - this tool is `not` made for that, it's for finding historic info on specific domains / IP addresses.
+There is no tool that can search in any other way online, Common Crawl provides only this way of searching (which I think is the root of the whole problem, that why people download all the WARC files completely).

 ## What this does - and does not
 The key to understand the tool are the `indices` of Common Crawl.
 They are like a library index and provide only a very limited overview of the available data.
 It's safest to search for `URLs`, cause that's the intended `usecase`.
 You can of course search for other things.